-The Alma Technologies H.264 encoder IP cores for FPGA or ASIC designs stand out for their true H.264 compression efficiency and the perceptually optimized image quality they offer.
-A very rich and well balanced H.264 feature-set is offered, along with six base configurations and more than five key options to fine-tune each.
+The H.264 video encoder IP cores for FPGA and ASIC designs from Alma Technologies stand out for the compression efficiency and the perceptually optimized image quality they offer.
+A very rich and well balanced feature-set is offered, along with six base configurations and more than five key options to fine-tune each.
 Our portfolio includes Baseline, Main and High profiles encoders, supporting 4:2:0 and 4:2:2 chroma sampling with up to 12-bit per component color depth.

 Using the H.264 Encoder cores is simple via an intuitive interface

-The Alma Technologies H.264 cores are designed for easy integration in FPGA and ASIC designs.
+The H.264 cores from Alma Technologies are designed for easy integration in FPGA and ASIC designs.
 The input and output data interfaces support streaming and allow the external logic to control the data flow.
 The external memory interface is simple and flexible, with independent requests, read and write data paths.
 It is also designed to be tolerant to memory delays and latencies, which may be present in a shared memory system architecture.

 Top Image Quality